bert0n0sez/Sigma-Fold/README.md

 # Sigma-Fold
 A neural network project.
 Prediction of the secondary structure of a protein by its amino acid sequence.

-Creators: Albert V. I., Denis X. G., Cocklove A. A.
+Creators: Albert V. I., Denis A. G., Andrey A. H.

 ## Overview